21msb/PythonProject/README.md

 4. The user also can fill a form to contact directly with the academy.
 5. If the user want to join as a trainee in the academy, he/she can select the option join as a trainee.

+## Tool Used in the Project:
+#### Streamlit:
+is an open-source Python library that makes it easy to create and share custom web apps for machine learning and data science.

+#### Why we chose Streamlit?
+1. Ease of Use.
+   - Simple to Code.
+   - Familiar Syntax
+2. Quick Development.
+3. Interactive Widgets.

 ### The important functionalities used in this project are:
 - def display_bootcamp_details and def display_program_details:
   These two functions uses a build in function .write() to write the keys and values from the dictionaries bootcamp and program when the user click on one of them.